Essendon Football Club: Kevin Sheedy era (1981–2007)

 Former Richmond player Kevin Sheedy started as head coach in 1981.

 Essendon reached the Grand Final in 1983, the first time since 1968.
-Hawthorn won by a then record 83 points.
+Hawthorn won by a then-record 83 points.

 In 1984, Essendon won the pre-season competition and completed the regular season on top of the ladder.
-The club played, and beat, Hawthorn in the 1984 VFL Grand Final to win their 13th premiership—their first since 1965.
+The club played, and beat, Hawthorn in the 1984 VFL Grand Final to win their 13th premiership — their first since 1965.
 The teams met again in the 1985 Grand Final, which Essendon also won.
 At the start of 1986, Essendon were considered unbackable for three successive flags, but a succession of injuries to key players Paul Van der Haar (only fifteen games from 1986 to 1988), Tim Watson, Darren Williams, Roger Merrett and Simon Madden led the club to win only eight of its last eighteen games in 1986 and only nine games (plus a draw with Geelong) in 1987.
 In July 1987, the Bombers suffered a humiliation at the hands of Sydney, who fell two points short of scoring the then highest score in VFL history.

-In 1988, Essendon made a rebound to sixth place with twelve wins, including a 140-point thrashing of Brisbane where they had a record sixteen individual goalkickers.
+In 1988, Essendon made a rebound to sixth place with twelve wins, including a 140-point thrashing of Brisbane in which they had a record sixteen individual goalkickers.
 In 1989, they rebounded further to second on the ladder with only five losses and thrashed Geelong in the Qualifying Final.
-However, after a fiery encounter with Hawthorn ended in a convincing defeat, the Bombers were no match for Geelong next week.
+However, after a fiery encounter with Hawthorn ended in a convincing defeat, the Bombers were eliminated by Geelong the following week.

-In 1990, Essendon were pace-setters almost from the start, but a disruption from the Qualifying Final draw between Collingwood and West Coast was a blow from which they never recovered.
-The Magpies comprehensively thrashed them in both the second semi-final and the grand final.
+In 1990, Essendon finished top of the ladder.
+However, after the Qualifying Final between Collingwood and West Coast was drawn and replayed, Essendon lost to Collingwood in both the second semi-final and the grand final.

 Following the 1991 season, Essendon moved its home games from its traditional home ground at Windy Hill to the larger and newly renovated MCG.
-This move generated large increases in game attendance, membership and revenue for the club.
+This move generated large increases in game attendances, memberships and revenue for the club.
 The club's training and administrative base remained at Windy Hill until 2013.

 Following the retirement of Tim Watson and Simon Madden in the early 1990s, the team was built on new players such as Gavin Wanganeen, Joe Misiti, Mark Mercuri, Michael Long, Dustin Fletcher (son of Ken) and James Hird, who was taken at No. 79 in the 1990 draft.
-This side became known as the "Baby Bombers", as the core of the side was made up of young players early in their careers.
+This side became known as the "Baby Bombers", as the core of the 1993 premiership side was made up of young players early in their careers.

 The team won the 1993 Grand Final against Carlton and that same year, Gavin Wanganeen won the Brownlow Medal, the first awarded to an Essendon player since 1976.
 Three years later, James Hird was jointly awarded the medal with Michael Voss of Brisbane.